-Following negative endoscopy in the setting of persistent iron deficiency anaemia, Helicobacter pylori may be considered when malignancies, B12 deficiency, and idiopathic thrombocytopenic purpura have been excluded.
+Following negative endoscopy in the setting of persistent iron deficiency anaemia, testing for Helicobacter pylori may be considered.

 Immunoglobulin A-tissue transglutaminase (IgA-tTG) test should be performed in all patients and is positive in coeliac disease.

 Colonoscopy, which should be performed if there is a history of lower GI bleeding or a positive faecal occult blood test.
-It may reveal malignancy, diverticulosis, ulcerative colitis, or rare causes such as hereditary haemorrhagic telangiectasia; malignancy should be considered in all patients aged over 40 years with symptoms of rectal bleeding or a positive faecal occult blood test.
+It may reveal malignancy, diverticular disease, ulcerative colitis, or rare causes such as hereditary haemorrhagic telangiectasia.
+Malignancy should be considered in all patients aged over 40 years with symptoms of rectal bleeding or a positive faecal occult blood test.
 A retrospective review of the medical records of a sample of patients with colorectal cancer found that anaemia was one of the commonest signs in those considered to have had a missed diagnostic opportunity (a clinical encounter where, even in the presence of presumptive symptoms of colorectal cancer, the diagnostic process was not started).
 In the UK, the National Institute for Health and Care Excellence recommends that adults aged over 60 who have iron-deficiency anaemia should be referred urgently for investigation for colorectal cancer.

 Flow cytometry should be considered if there is a history of passing red urine, or RBC results consistent with a haemolytic anaemia.
 It detects decreased expression of RBC surface proteins (CD55 and CD59) and is diagnostic of paroxysmal nocturnal haemoglobinuria.

 Transvaginal ultrasound, which may reveal causes of menorrhagia including hyperplasia, dysplasia, fibroids, polyps or malignancy.

 Stool microscopy, which may identify hookworm, whipworm, or Schistosoma eggs.
 This should be performed if clinical features suggest the diagnosis or there is a history of travel to endemic areas.